salehghulamqasim/salehghulamqasim/README.md

 # Welcome to My GitHub Profile! :wave:

 ## About Me :grinning:
 Hi there!
-I'm [Your Name] :smiley:, a passionate developer from [Your City, Country].
+I'm </Saleh> :smiley:, a passionate developer from Jeddah.
 I love coding and exploring new technologies.

 ## Skills :computer:
 - Programming Languages: JavaScript, Python, Java